-The 2003 Cup champ finished sixth in this season’s final standings.
-At 46, Kenseth still has time to move up the all-time wins list.
+The 2003 Cup champ has finished in the top 10 of the final standings 12 other times in his career.
+Kenseth is no longer a full-time driver but still getting the occasional chance to move up the all-time wins list.

 The 1970 Cup champ had a need for more speed than NASCAR could provide, setting 28 world speed records on the Bonneville Salt Flats in Utah in 1971.

 24. Brad Keselowski – 34 wins (active driver)

 At 37, the 2012 Cup champion is in his prime, with four straight finishes of eighth or higher in the points standings entering the 2021 season.

 A star baseball pitcher, Edward Glenn Roberts Jr. earned his nickname "Fireball" due to his fastball.
 Tragically, Roberts' nickname took on a different meeting after he suffered second- and third-degree burns over 80 percent of his body following a wreck in Charlotte in 1964; Roberts died less than two months following the fiery crash.